Trump-backed Canadian railway to Alaska could free landlocked oil, faces high hurdles

 Alberta supports A2A as it would unlock new markets for the province’s exports, said Kavi Bal, senior press secretary for its energy ministry.

-Reporting by Timothy Gardner in Washington and Rod Nickel in Winnipeg; Editing by Matthew Lewis and Grant McCool
+Reporting by Timothy Gardner in Washington and Rod Nickel in Winnipeg; Editing by Matthew Lewis, Grant McCool and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.